Honda CR-X: Twin-engine CRX

-Project Synchronicity Honda CRX was a collaboration between American Honda and Racing Beat to install a second 1.5-liter engine with automatic transmission into the hatchback cargo area.
+As featured in the May 1985 issue of Car and Driver, Project Synchronicity Honda CRX was a collaboration between American Honda and Racing Beat to install a second 1.5-liter engine with automatic transmission into the hatchback cargo area.
 The installation of the second powertrain "took six months and cost $20,000 dollars".
 Phase Two of the project was to have Racing Beat install two 1.8-liter engines with automatic transmissions from the Honda Accord into Synchronicity.
 The Honda CRX would be called Super Synchronicity because of the increase of performance from two larger engines.
 Both Honda Accord 1.8-liter powertrains were fuel injected and upgrades were made to the suspension.
 A Mugen body kit and upgraded wheels were also installed.

 Convertibles

 The R. Straman Company of Costa Mesa, CA converted 310 Honda CRXs into convertibles from 1984 until 1987.
 The Straman-built CRX Spyder was the cover car on the July 1984 issue of Road & Track magazine.